rdkcentral/firebolt-apis/requirements/specifications/general/capabilities/capabilities.md

 have overlapping functionality.

-A [Permission](#permissions) is the combination of a Capability w/ a Role determines which specific operations are permitted.
+A [Permission](#permissions) is the combination of a Capability w/ a Role and determines which specific operations are permitted.

 ### 3.5.
 User Grants